 Go Shopping At Queensbay Mall

-It is also not too far from the airport of Penang and it has become one of the biggest malls in Penang where you can find so many shops and items that you can buy.
+It is also not too far from the airport in Penang and it has become one of the biggest malls in Penang where you can find so many shops and items that you can buy.

 Relax At Batu Ferringhi Beach

 Penang has numerous beaches on the island.
 You will be hard-pressed to pick the best one.
-With so many top-class resorts that have decided to open shop in and around Batu Ferringhi beach, I will go with Batu Ferringhi beach.
+With so many top-class resorts that have decided to open a shop in and around Batu Ferringhi beach, I will go with Batu Ferringhi beach.

 It’s got pristine sandy beaches and plenty of water activities to keep you busy.
-With the added idea of lazing around on a beach with an ice cold cocktail in hand.
+With the added idea of lazing around on a beach with an ice-cold cocktail in hand.

-Finally, Penang is a great place to visit especially if you are a foodie or just want to relax at the beach.
+Finally, Penang is a great place to visit especially if you are a foodie or just want to relax by the beach.
 There are plenty of other things to do in Penang Malaysia from visiting temples to going shopping.
 All you have to do is to choose the stuff you prefer and start enjoying what Penang has to offer.